REMLA24-TEAM-15/model-service/README.md

 Docker container that serves a machine trained model.
-To be used with the webapp.
+To be used with the

 ## Release in a docker image